SysKitTeam/docs-point/governance-and-automation/workspace-review/monitor-workspace-review.md

 * **Total number of workspaces** for which the Workspace Review was completed
 * **Total number of workspaces** where Workspace Review was not completed
 * **View Details** button
-* MORE INFO ONCE I GET TO SEE AND SCREENSHOT THE E-MAIL

 Clicking the **View Details** button takes you to the [Overview](#overview) screen, where you can find more details on each workspace and the actions that were completed during the review.